Quantum inference on a classically trained quantum extreme learning machine: Introduction

+Inspired by these analogies, we introduce and experimentally demonstrate the new paradigm of classical training of quantum extreme learning machines.
+Specifically, we train the machine using only strong classical signals, namely twin beams generated by stimulated emission, and subsequently demonstrate its inference capabilities on quantum input states.
+We show that this \emph{classical training} enables excellent inference performance of nonclassical observables on quantum inputs, such as entanglement \cite{zia2025quantum, Ghosh2019}, high-dimensional entanglement quantifiers \cite{wang2018multidimensional}, and properties of quantum states and process Hamiltonians.
+Compared with training based on conventional coincidence measurements, such classical operation dramatically reduces the training time, while improving at the same time the signal-to-noise ratio (SNR).
 Experimentally, we leverage frequency-bins \cite{Lu2023} to encode biphoton states generated via spontaneous four-wave mixing (SpFWM) on a photonic chip \cite{kues2017chip, clementi2023programmable, borghi2023reconfigurable}.
-Such experimental demonstration naturally benefits from the ease of scaling towards high dimensions -- here showcased up to ququarts -- and represents the first implementation of a quantum learning machine based on frequency-bins.
-Electro-optic modulators (EOMs), driven by radio-frequency signals matching the bin spacing, are used as reservoir, scrambling qubits and qudits to higher-dimensional (up to 64) Hilbert spaces.
-The set of all possible frequency correlations between the signal and idler photons forms the output layer of the test set.
+This experimental demonstration naturally benefits from the ease of scaling towards high dimensions, here showcased up to ququarts, and represents the first implementation of a quantum learning machine based on frequency-bins.
+Electro-optic modulators (EOMs), driven by radio-frequency signals matching the bin spacing, constitute the reservoir, scrambling qubits and qudits to higher-dimensional (up to 64) Hilbert spaces.
+The set of all possible frequency correlations between the signal and idler photons forms the output layer of the QELM.
 We benchmark the quantum inference of the classically trained machine with quantum light against expected outcomes, demonstrating strong qualitative and quantitative performance across all cases.
-Compared with training based on frequency-resolved coincidence measurements, such classical operation reduces dramatically the training time, while improving at the same time the signal-to-noise ratio (SNR).
+Although experimentally demonstrated here for two qudits, we theoretically prove in the Supplementary Materials that the classical training protocol can be generalized to an arbitrary number of parties and dimensions.
+We further show that it extends to the continuous-variable regime, enabling the inference of first- and second-order moments of arbitrary input states.